 “…Come back to your senses [or, wake up] as you ought, and stop sinning; for there are some who are ignorant of God – I say this to your shame…” [NIV].

-The most chilling aspect of this account is that the people being addressed here are God’s people!
+The most chilling aspect of this account is that the people being addressed here are supposed to be God’s people!
 People with the Holy Spirit.
 Both verse 34 and the preceding verses in 1Cor 15 show that their sin was not knowing God.

 God would not say this of ordinary people, because they are not expected to know any better – God has allowed Satan to cloud their minds (2Cor 4:3-4 and 3:14-15).
 God is calling to His people to WAKE UP and get to know Him.
 It is impossible to live God’s way of life if we do not know Him.
 Do not be deceived; being a “nice” person is not a sign that a person is converted to God’s way of thinking!
 It has been said that some of the Corinthians had a problem with the resurrection, believing that it had already past (1Cor 15:12 and 2Tim 2:18).
 This may have been due to some OT saints being resurrected to physical life at the time Christ was resurrected (Mat 27:52-53), but whatever the reason it was error and a significant part of that chapter was used in reminding the Corinthians of the doctrine of the resurrection (1Cor 15:12-22).
 However, from the tenor of the above indictment (verse 34) it is clear that the problem with the resurrection was minor compared with the greater problem to which it pointed – not knowing God.